ericdavidmorris/final_project/Data_Import.md

 Data Import
 -----------

-CSV zip files (corresponding to each month) of Citi Bike data for 2017 was downloaded from [the company's system data website](https://s3.amazonaws.com/tripdata/index.html).
+CSV zip files (corresponding to each month) of Citi Bike data for 2017 were downloaded from [the company's system data website](https://s3.amazonaws.com/tripdata/index.html).
 Originally, we felt it was better to download directly from the data source for reproducibility purposes.
 However, when using read\_csv with the direct URL to the zip, there were several parsing errors and the import failed.
 This may be due to the size of the files (zips of 25-70 MB).
 We decided to download the zips of two months and add them to our project's data folder.
 The data is provided according to the [NYCBS Data Use Policy](https://www.citibikenyc.com/data-sharing-policy).

 ``` r
 # removed col names type for now and went with automatic column parsing which seemed to work  well